Since 1947 dedicated service to teachers, students and the community in Peace River North.

 Trustee roles will be as they have been since trustees first came to be, to advocate not only for their District but education as a whole.
 It is a behind the scenes role that trustees take on.
 As a Board we speak with one voice through the Chair.
 Speaking publicly may get your opinion out as an individual but doesn’t do much in the way of helping issues.
 It may only serve to confuse the public and distort the truth.

-3. 7) Is there any other information you want teachers to know about you and why you want to be a school trustee in SD60?
+7) Is there any other information you want teachers to know about you and why you

 I married a wonderful woman who was born and raised in FSJ.
 She took all of her schooling in the District and we now have 4 children, 3 of which are currently attending school.
 I would like to be on the ground level of not only their education but also all the students within the District.